seng438-winter-2023/seng438-a4-Tyler-Thain/seng438-a4-team_number.md

 # Discuss advantages and disadvantages of Selenium vs. Sikulix

 # How the team work/effort was divided and managed

+We split the work evenly among the team, with two members working on the mutations testing for Range, and two members working on DataUtilities.
+This seemed to split the workload evenly.
+Also, each member did two Selenium tests for the Ikea website.
+Additionally, to fill out the lab report, all of the team members met together to work collaboratively on the document.
+Each member would select a section, and work on it, with edits and additional contributions to each section made by other members.
+We managed the workload by remaining active in our group chat and communicating with each other often and clearly.

 # Difficulties encountered, challenges overcome, and lessons learned